 Throughout that evening, I observed my baby scrubbing at his gum with his chubby fingers.
-He flung away the gum scrubber I gave to him (you know those water-filled soft rubber things that babies bite at when they are teething) and was just clawing at his gums.
+He flung away the gum scrubber I gave to him (you know those water-filled soft rubber things that babies bite on when they are teething) and was just clawing at his gums.

-Somehow, I didn’t realise something was wrong maybe because I was busy cooking and doing laundry, generally being busy until the following day, when after administering another dose of teething powder, I saw my baby’s reaction and I froze.
+Somehow, I didn’t realise something was wrong maybe because I was busy cooking and doing laundry, generally being busy until the following day, when after administering another dose of teething powder, I saw my baby’s reaction and froze.

 This teething powder is fake!